saleena-18/anime-face-generator/README.md

-# Anime Face Generation using Unconditional Deep Variational Autoencoder (VAE)
+# Anime Character Generation using Unconditional Deep Variational Autoencoder (VAE)

 This project implements a **Variational Autoencoder (VAE)** for **unsupervised representation learning** and **image generation and reconstruction** on a dataset of **anime faces**.
 The objective is to learn a **continuous, structured latent space** that captures the semantic distribution of facial features and enables **new image synthesis** through sampling.